viktor-ferenczi/performance-improvements/README.md

 5. Right click on all the DLLs extracted and select **Unblock** from the file's **Properties** dialog.
 6. Start the Dedicated Server.
 7. Add the `PerformanceImprovements.dll` from the `Bin64/Plugins` folder to the Plugins list.

+## Technical details of the optimizations

+### SPINWAIT

+Replaces `MySpinWait.SpinOnce` with more energy efficient code, which consumes less CPU time while waiting on locks to be released.
+While it reduces CPU consumption (and some cache misses), it does not make anything completing any faster (no measurable difference).

+### USELESS_UPDATES

+Disables the `MyConveyorLine.UpdateIsWorking` method while any grid merging operation is in progress.
+It considerably reduces the merge time of grids with long conveyor systems.
+At the end of `MyCubeGrid.MergeGridInternal` it calls `GridSystems.ConveyorSystem.FlagForRecomputation()` on the grid to force recalculating all `IsWorking` values to fix any side-effects of the optimization.

+It also sets `MySession.Static.m_updateAllowed` to `false` while `MyCubeGrid.PasteBlocksServer` is running.
+It eliminates the useless computations until the paste is done, making it faster.

+These two fixes combined makes grid merge and paste operations ~60-70% faster.

+### EOS_P2P

+Eliminates 95% of the ~45% constant CPU core load imposed by the `VRage.EOS.MyP2PQoSAdapter.UpdateStats` method.
+It is done by replacing 19 out of 20 calls with a `Thread.Sleep(1)`.

+It make the game faster only if you have 4 or less CPU cores, since this method is called repeatedly in a loop on its own thread.
+It still helps to reduce CPU power consumption and cache misses even if you have more than 4 CPU cores.

+How it affects the stability of networked multiplayer is yet to be measured.